-After suffering an injury on the job, you may be left feeling overwhelmed, stressed, and confused about what to do next.
+After suffering a work injury you may be left feeling overwhelmed, stressed, and confused about what to do next.
 Discovering that your TX employer does not carry workers’ compensation insurance only adds to your distress.
 In Texas, employers can make a business decision not to carry this type of insurance.
 If they do so, they are classified as a “non-subscriber” (View a list of Texas non-subscriber businesses here).
-The good news for employees is that all hope for compensation after a workplace injury is not lost just because an employer is a non-subscriber.
+The good news for employees is that all hope for compensation after a work injury is not lost just because an employer is a non-subscriber.
 Injured employees may pursue a personal injury claim against the employer instead, even if they’ve signed an arbitration agreement.

 Several Major Texas Companies Opt Out of Providing Workers’ Compensation Insurance for Their Employees

 The full list of Texas businesses that don’t provide workers’ compensation insurance for their workers numbers in the thousands.
 Companies both large and small have elected to forego the protection that workers’ comp insurance provides them as well as the hard working people they employ; some of the largest and most recognizable non-subscriber companies in Texas include:

-If you’ve suffered an on-the-job injury while working for any non-subscriber business in Texas, don’t give up hope.
+If you’ve suffered a work injury while working for any non-subscriber business in Texas, don’t give up hope.
 You may still be eligible to claim compensation for your injury to cover medical expenses, lost income, pain and suffering, and more.
 Our attorneys can help you determine whether or not you have a claim, Contact us online or call us directly 817-380-4888 for a free, no-obligation consultation.

-4 Ways Employers Fail to Provide a Safe Workplace & Contribute to On-the-Job Injuries
+4 Ways Employers Fail to Provide a Safe Workplace & Contribute To A Work Injury

-If you were hurt while on the job at work, your employer may be responsible.
+If you've suffered a work injury, your employer may be responsible.
 Employers who fail to provide a safe workplace for their employees can be held liable for an employee who is injured.
 Examples of ways that employers fail to provide a safe workplace include the following:

 - The employer failed to warn employees of dangerous conditions.